projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 --------------------------

-ACRN does not support running an enclave in a hypervisor since the whole hypervisor is currently running in VMX root mode, ring 0, and an enclave must run in ring 3.
+ACRN does not support running an enclave in a hypervisor since the whole hypervisor is running in VMX root mode, ring 0, and an enclave must run in ring 3.
 ACRN SGX virtualization provides the capability to non-Service VMs.